-On the evening of February 24, 1900, the 440-foot steamer Californian left Portland just before midnight in a brisk southeast wind and splatters of rain.
-Less than an hour later, the ship, bound for Liverpool, England, was hard aground on Ram Island Ledge.
+On the evening of February 24, 1900, the 440-foot steamer Californian left Portland just before midnight in a brisk southeast wind with splatters of rain.
+Less than an hour later, not long after the pilot had left, the Liverpool-bound vessel was hard aground on Ram Island Ledge.
 Captain John France had let his vessel drift slightly off course, and before he discovered his error, the ship hit the reef straight on, scraping forward and coming to rest in a small hollow in the reef.

 [The vessels’] course leads them between Ram Island Ledge and Jordans Reef which are three-quarters of a mile apart.
 But Witch Rock, upon which there are only four fathoms at mean low water, stands about 1,000 yards directly in front of this passage, in the middle of the fairway and in the track of these deep draft ships, to which it is a grave peril; for they cannot take a safe berth from it on either hand without danger from Jordans Reef on the one side or Ram Island Ledge on the other.